timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 of sync.
 Still, including all such deltas can also increase the total data transfer, because it increases the size of the notification file.

-In order to mitigate potential problems, the notification file size MAY be reduced by removing delta file entries from the notification file that already have been available for an extended period of time.
-Because some RP instances may only synchronize every 1-2 hours, the RRDP server SHOULD include deltas for at least 4 hours.
+In order to mitigate potential problems, the notification file size may be reduced by removing delta file entries from the notification file that already have been available for an extended period of time.
+Because some RP instances may only synchronize every 1-2 hours, the RRDP server should include deltas for at least 4 hours.

-Furthermore, it is RECOMMENDED that Publication Engines do not produce RRDP delta files more frequently than once per minute.
+Furthermore, it is recommended that Publication Engines do not produce RRDP delta files more frequently than once per minute.
 A possible approach for this is that the Publication Engine publishes changes at a regular (one minute) interval.
 The RRDP server then makes available the new materials received from all Publishers